malekyoussefIA/dog_cat_classification/README.md

 ## To do
 Several features might be added or refined in this project:
 ​
-* Made the training multi-GPU distributed.
+* Make the training multi-GPU distributed.
-* Improve the data augmentation strategy that was implemented.
+* Improve the data augmentation strategy.